Publishing Design

 How does this method work?

-- 3000 BC: Then it developed into a bigger piece of clay, and the writing/drawing was much clearer and there's a division of place.
+• 3000 BC: Then it developed into a bigger piece of clay, and the writing/drawing was much clearer, and there was a division of place.

 [insert picture from minute 14]